Skip to Content

 Treatment options under clinical evaluation for stage IV and recurrent colon cancer include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage IV colon cancer and recurrent colon cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage IV colon cancer and recurrent colon cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.